General Information

 Contributed by RL As I look out the window I watch as these little rain drops ripple in the puddles just outside.
 In the gloom of damp which engulfs us today I am drawn back to when the grandchildren were visiting last week.
 A grand time was had by all in this transition time of winter to spring.
 Snow to...

-Contributed by Jennifer Dawson Photo by Mike from Pexels Every year nearly 5 million students graduate from colleges around the USA, according to the National Center for Educational Statistics.
+Contributed by Jennifer Dawson Every year nearly 5 million students graduate from colleges around the USA, according to the National Center for Educational Statistics.
 One of the hardest parts about flying the nest and fending for yourself is learning to cook independently.
-Not only can preparing appetizing, nutritious meals be harrowing for someone who has never had to...
+Not only can preparing appetizing, nutritious meals be harrowing for someone who has never had to do it before, but it...

-Contributed by RL 2 person 72 hour kit It’s starting to melt!
+Contributed by RL It’s starting to melt!
 There is even some lawn showing in the yard and if I am not mistaken there is a hint of green on the borders by the house of that lawn.
 The sun comes out and the birds sing.
 There’s mud.
-You can hear the geese as they flock...
+You can hear the geese as they flock together.
+So why is it...

 Contributed by RL It’s funny how we are all different in our own ways.
 When one is at the barber, while waiting your turn, if you are not reading a magazine you are watching those who come into the shop who also want to get a haircut.
 Lots of times those who come in are people you know and it...